Price

 Location Overview

-This classic 5-day Marangu Route Kilimanjaro climb with hut accommodations ascends the southeastern slopes of Mount Kilimanjaro – Africa's highest peak and the world's tallest free-standing volcano – located 80–100 km (50–62 miles) southeast of Arusha, Tanzania's vibrant safari and trekking hub at the base of Mount Meru.
-Starting from Arusha (1,400 m/4,600 ft elevation), the drive follows smooth paved roads through fertile Chagga farmlands, coffee and banana plantations, and bustling Marangu village to the iconic Marangu Gate, providing the most accessible and popular approach to the 5,895 m (19,341 ft) Uhuru Peak.
+The classic 5-day Marangu Route Kilimanjaro climb with hut accommodations ascends the southeastern slopes of Mount Kilimanjaro – Africa’s highest peak and the world’s tallest free-standing volcano – located approximately 80–100 km (50–62 miles) southeast of Arusha, Tanzania’s vibrant safari and trekking hub at the base of Mount Meru.

 Mount Kilimanjaro National Park (1,688 km²): A UNESCO World Heritage Site protecting the entire mountain above 1,800 m (5,900 ft).
-The Marangu Route – nicknamed the "Coca-Cola Route" – features dormitory-style huts at Mandara (2,700 m), Horombo (3,720 m), and Kibo (4,703 m), traversing lush rainforest, open moorlands, and stark alpine desert.
+The Marangu Route – widely known as the “Coca-Cola Route” – is the only Kilimanjaro trail featuring dormitory-style hut accommodations at Mandara (2,700 m), Horombo (3,720 m), and Kibo (4,703 m).
+This structured route offers a straightforward ascent through distinct ecological zones, making it a popular choice for trekkers seeking comfort and efficiency.

 Geography & Access